-Recently, Mandy and I spent the day at a Small Business Center workshop in Hickory with an amazing group of staff and board members of local nonprofits.
+Recently, Maria and I spent the day at a Small Business Center workshop in Hickory with an amazing group of staff and board members of local nonprofits.
 The topic of the day was “Effective Fundraising with Your Board,” but we soon realized many of the participants were struggling to get any traction with their board at all and needed some more practical ideas to get people moving.

 I shared a toolkit that I created for the Board of Directors at my current nonprofit and passed it around.

 Who knew a little green notebook could excite people more than a stack of greenbacks?
+Building your board is important.

 Before a board can be effective fundraisers it is important that we help them do the following: